kl1nton/1_Applied_Basic_Science/3 Pathology.md

     E Zone III extends from the clavicular heads to the angles of the jaw

 ## Questions 41-45

 ### Question 41
+A 56-year-old man with past history of heavy alcohol consumption has been treated in the hospital for pancreatitis for the past 3 weeks.
+He is examined one morning on rounds and found to have a swollen right leg.
+It is tender to palpation posteriorly but is not warm.
+This condition is most likely to be the result of which of the following pathological processes?

+    A. Septic embolisation
+    B. Congestive heart failure
+    C. Venous thrombosis
+    D. Cellulitis
+    E. Infarction

 ### Question 42
+An 80-year-old woman was hospitalised after a fall from steps that resulted in fracture of the neck of the femur on the right side.
+After surgery to replace the broken hip she was bedridden and was unable to ambulate until about a month later, when she died suddenly.
+Which of the following conditions is most likely to be the immediate cause of her death?

+    A. Carcinoma of the uterus
+    B. TB
+    C. Pneumococcal pneumonia
+    D. Pulmonary embolism
+    E. Congestive heart failure

 ### Question 43
+A 25-year-old man is involved in a motor vehicle accident that results in a compound fracture of the left femur, along with blunt abdominal trauma.
+In the Emergency Department he is noted to have cool, pallid skin.
+He has vital signs showing: temperature 36.7°c, pulse 103/min, respiratory rate 18/min and blood pressure (BP) 70/30mmHg.
+He has decreased urine output.
+Which of the following laboratory findings on a blood sample from this patient is most likely to be present?

+    A. Haematocrit of 42%
+    B. Glucose of 40mg/dl
+    C. PAO2 of 2.7kPa (20mmHg)
+    D. Troponin l of 4ng/ml
+    E. Lactic acid of 4.8mmol/L

 ### Question 44
+A 25-year-old man suffered a traumatic blow to his right forearm while playing football.
+He was referred to an orthopaedics outpatient clinic after he continued to have pain and tenderness 3 months later.
+A plain film radiograph revealed a 4cm circumscribed mass in the soft tissue adjacent to the radius.
+The mass contained areas of brightness on the radiograph.
+The consultant reassured him that it was nothing sinister.
+Over the next year this process gradually resolved.
+Which of the following terms best describes this process?

+    A. Dysplasia
+    B. Metaplasia
+    C. Hyperplasia
+    D. Hypertrophy
+    E. Neoplasia

 ### Question 45
+A young patient is diagnosed with a neurofibroma.
+Which of the following statements best describes neurofibroma?

+    A. A neurofibroma arises from the connective tissue of the nerve sheath
+    B. A neurofibroma presents as a smooth, firm, ‘painful subcutaneous nodule’ which can be moved along the line of the nerve from which it arises
+    C. A neurofibroma can be easily removed from the nerve from which it arises
+    D. Plexiform neurofibromatosis is a rare condition characterised by multiple malignant neurofibromas
+    E. A neurofibroma along with pigmentation

 ## Questions 46-50

 ### Question 46
+Which of the following statements about spread of malignant tumours is correct?

+    A. Permeation means that cancer cells that invade a lymphatic vessel can break away and be carried by lymph circulation to a regional node
+    B. Malignant melanoma spreads by permeation alone
+    C. ‘Kiss cancer’ of the labium majus is an example of spread of malignant tumours by implantation
+    D. Krukenberg’s tumour is an example of haematogenous spread
+    E. Rodent ulcer spreads via the lymphatics

 ### Question 47
+A 36-year-old woman presents with a trophic ulcer over the ball of the big toe of her left foot.
+Which of the following conditions is least likely to be diagnosed in this patient?

+    A. Chronic vasospasm
+    B. Syringomyelia
+    C. Diabetes
+    D. Spina bifida
+    E. TB

 ### Question 48
+A 53-year-old woman with a history of full-thickness burn involving her right forearm presented in a surgical outpatient clinic with a Marjolin’s ulcer.
+Which of the following statements best describes a Marjolin’s ulcer?

+    A. It is a sarcoma that develops in a scar
+    B. It grows rapidly
+    C. It is painless
+    D. It is usually associated with secondary deposits in the regional lymph nodes
+    E. It is due to localized areas of fat necrosis.

 ### Question 49
+A 22-year-old man who had previously undergone laparotomy for removal of a malignant growth involving the small bowel has now got a persistent sinus in his midline laparotomy scar.
+Which of the following conditions is least likely to be associated with persistence of a sinus?

+    A Presence of a foreign body or necrotic tissue
+    B Inefficient or non-dependent drainage
+    C Unrelieved obstruction of the lumen of a viscus D Excess vitamin c intake
+    E Irradiation

 ### Question 50
+A child is diagnosed with xeroderma pigmentosum.
+Which of the following statements best describes this disorder?

+    A Xeroderma pigmentosum is associated with increased incidence of bladder cancer B Xeroderma pigmentosum is characterised by defective DNA repair C Xeroderma pigmentosum leads to failure of antigen presentation by langerhans’ cells of the skin D Xeroderma pigmentosum is a sex-linked disorder
+    E Xeroderma pigmentosum-associated tumours are caused by reverse transcriptase-mediated copying of the viral RNA genome

 ## Questions 51-55

 ### Question 51

 ### Question 52

 ### Question 53

 ### Question 54

 ### Question 55

 ## Questions 56-60